 There are two different types of canning: water bath canning and pressure canning.
 Each method is used for a different type of food, depending on the acidity level.

-Water bath canning in simple terms is a giant pot that you use a tray to put the mason jars on, fill it up with water so that the jars are submerged, and boil the jars with the lid on for a certain amount of time.
+in simple terms is a giant pot that you use a tray to put the mason jars on, fill it up with water so that the jars are submerged, and boil the jars with the lid on for a certain amount of time.
 The heat seals the jar.
-This works great with foods that naturally have acid in them such as tomatos, jams/jellies, salsa, or pickled anything.
+This works great with foods that naturally have acid in them such as tomatoes, jams/jellies, salsa, or pickled anything.

-Pressure canning is a little different, because you are only filling the water about 3”, placing the jars again on a tray, but then you are completely sealing the large pot and allowing it to build up pressure.
+This is a little different, because you are only filling the water about 3”, placing the jars again on a tray, but then you are completely sealing the large pot and allowing it to build up pressure.
 The pressure seals the jar.
-This works great for foods that are low in acid, such as broth, meat, and vegetables.
+This works great for foods that are low in acids, such as broth, meat, and vegetables.

-For example is you are making a tomato sauce, you would water bath can, but if you are making a meat sauce, you would pressure can.
+For example, if you are making a tomato sauce, you would water bath can, but if you are making a meat sauce, you would pressure can.

 Be sure to download the printable chart to remind you what food needs what type of canner, below!

 - Canner.
 Either water bath or pressure canner or both!
 I have both, and it really helps.

 - Jars.
 Make sure these are canning safe, in other words, do not use your leftover Classico jars as they are not made to withstand high temps.